rvsmooth/dotfiles/README.md

 Hello, there!

 Welcome to my dotfiles repository.
-I keep here all of my dotfiles for various software I use, like [QTile](https://qtile.org/) and [Hyprland](https://hyprland.org/).
+I keep here all of my dotfiles for various software I use, like [QTile](https://qtile.org/) and [Hyprland](https://hyprland.org/) and niri, sway

 Dotfiles are files whose names begin with a period (`.`) and are generally hidden.
 They are used by software to store configuration settings.